kitty-panics/markdown/docs/Rules.md

 * Item 3
 ```

-The configured list style can be a specific symbol to use (asterisk, plus, dash),
+The configured list style can ensure all list styling is a specific symbol
-to ensure that all list styling is consistent, or to ensure that each
-sublist has a consistent symbol that differs from its parent list.
+(`asterisk`, `plus`, `dash`), ensure each sublist has a consistent symbol that
+differs from its parent list (`sublist`), or ensure all list styles match the
+first list style (`consistent`).

-For example, the following is valid for the `sublist` style because the outer-most
+For example, the following is valid for the `sublist` style because the
-indent uses asterisk, the middle indent uses plus, and the inner-most indent uses
+outer-most indent uses asterisk, the middle indent uses plus, and the inner-most
-dash:
+indent uses dash:

 ```markdown
 * Item 1